endless-sky/endless-sky-wiki/MapData.md

 ```html
 hazard <name> <period#>
 ```
 The name of a [hazard](CreatingHazards) that is created in this system within a certain period.
 The period of a hazard follows the same behavior as the period of a fleet.
-Once a hazard is created, the behavior of the hazard is dictated by the hazard itself.
+Once a hazard is created, the behavior of the hazard is dictated by the hazard itself. **(v.
+0.9.13)**

 <a name="objects">